Pre-Code Hollywood: Hollywood during the Great Depression

 The Great Depression presented a unique time for film-making in the United States.
 The economic disaster brought on by the stock market crash of 1929 changed American values and beliefs in various ways.
-Themes of American exceptionalism and traditional concepts of personal achievement, self-reliance, and the overcoming of odds lost great currency.
+The myths of rugged individualism, material progress, upward mobility, frontier opportunity and American exceptionalism wilted before a landscape of breadlines and Hoovervilles, forgotten men and fallen women.
 Due to the constant empty economic reassurances from politicians in the early years of the Depression, the American public developed an increasingly jaded attitude.

 The cynicism, challenging of traditional beliefs, and political controversy of Hollywood films during this period mirrored the attitudes of many of their patrons.
 Also gone was the carefree and adventurous lifestyle of the 1920s.
 "After two years the Jazz Age seems as far away as the days before the war", F. Scott Fitzgerald commented in 1931.
 In the sense noted by Fitzgerald, understanding the moral climate of the early 1930s is complex.
 Although films experienced an unprecedented level of freedom and dared to portray things that would be kept hidden for several decades, many in America looked upon the stock market crash as a product of the excesses of the previous decade.
 In looking back upon the 1920s, events were increasingly seen as occurring in prelude to the market crash.
 In Dance, Fools, Dance (1931), lurid party scenes featuring 1920s flappers are played to excess.
 Joan Crawford ultimately reforms her ways and is saved; less fortunate is William Bakewell, who continues on the careless path that leads to his ultimate self-destruction.

 For Rain or Shine (1930), Milton Ager and Jack Yellen composed "Happy Days Are Here Again".
 The song was repeated sarcastically by characters in several films such as Under Eighteen (1931) and 20,000 Years in Sing Sing (1933).
 Less comical was the picture of the United States' future presented in Heroes for Sale that same year (1933), in which a hobo looks into a depressing night and proclaims, "It's the end of America".

 Heroes for Sale was directed by prolific pre-Code director William Wellman and featured silent film star Richard Barthelmess as a World War I veteran cast onto the streets with a morphine addiction from his hospital stay.
 In Wild Boys of the Road (1933), the young man played by Frankie Darrow leads a group of dispossessed juvenile drifters who frequently brawl with the police.
 Such gangs were common; around 250,000 youths traveled the country by hopping trains or hitchhiking in search of better economic circumstances in the early 1930s.